-Children who have a brother or sister with special needs may find it difficult to explain to their friends, or feel disappointed when their friends aren't more understanding.
+Siblings may find it difficult to explain to their friends, or feel disappointed when their friends aren't more understanding.
 Leah's Voice tells the story of two sisters facing these challenges.
 Through her kindness and devotion, one sister teaches by example the importance of including everyone and showing acceptance.

 Published October 6, 2012 by Halo Publishing International.

 Lori was born and raised in a western suburb of Cleveland, OH.
 After graduating from Cleveland State University and marrying her husband Matthew, she worked in marketing and lived in Cuyahoga Falls, Ohio.